smart-edge-open/ido-specs/doc/reference-architectures/CERA-Near-Edge.md

     wget https://storage.googleapis.com/coverr-main/zip/Rainy_Street.zip
     ```

-The OpenVINO demo, saves its output to saved_video/ov-output.mjpeg file on the cera_5g_cn machine.
+The OpenVINO demo, saves its output to saved_video/ov-output.mjpeg file on the CERA 5G Near Edge node.

-- To stop the OpenVINO demo and interrupt creating the output video file - run on the cera_5g_cn: kubectl delete -f /opt/openvino/yamls/openvino.yaml
+- To stop the OpenVINO demo and interrupt creating the output video file - run on the CERA 5G Near Edge node: kubectl delete -f /opt/openvino/yamls/openvino.yaml
-- To start the OpenVINO demo and start creating the output video file (use this command if ov-openvino pod does not exist) - run on the cera_5g_cn: kubectl apply -f /opt/openvino/yamls/openvino.yaml
+- To start the OpenVINO demo and start creating the output video file (use this command if ov-openvino pod does not exist) - run on the CERA 5G Near Edge node: kubectl apply -f /opt/openvino/yamls/openvino.yaml

 ### EII
 For EII deployment following flags need to update on `ido-converged-edge-experience-kits/flavors/cera_5g_near_edge/all.yml` there after all EII deployment are automated.